 Adult coloring is a fun and relaxing hobby for anxiety and stress relief.
 If you are like me and can’t draw anything except a stick figure, well how about just coloring?

 And to make it even more fun, and mood-boosting, choose adult coloring books with affirmations or good quotes so you feel even more encouraged and brighten your mood as well.

-This is a great activity for anyone who suffers from anxiety and or depression.
+Coloring is a great activity for anyone who suffers from anxiety and or depression.

+The process of coloring removes the focus on worry thus boosting your mood.
 You get to play with colors and enjoy creating something even if you didn’t draw from scratch, you are still creative.

 Try adult coloring and enjoy this easy form of meditation.

 Get started with this 100 Amazing Patterns adult coloring book.
 Calm your mind and feel zen by creating some gorgeous patterns.

 Pottery is one of the best hobbies for people with anxiety and or depression.